-Farzaneh Motallebia, Fatemeh Vaghefa, Teymoor Khosravia, Yahya Sefidbakhtb, Morteza Oladnabic*
+Farzaneh Motallebia, Fatemeh Vaghefa, Teymoor Khosravia, Yahya Sefidbakhtb, Morteza Oladnabic,*

 Abstract

 Phenylketonuria (PKU) is the most prevalent inherited metabolic disorder resulting from a malfunction in the phenylalanine hydroxylase (PAH) enzyme.
 The diverse and consanguineous nature of the Iranian population offers a valuable opportunity to investigate autosomal recessive disorders.
 We investigated 159 mutations in the PAH gene reported in Iran using various computational approaches.
 Pathogenicity and stability of genetic variants were assessed using tools like ACMG, Fathmm, CADD, SIFT, PolyPhen-2, Mutation Taster, MUpro, and I-Mutant 2.0.
 Amino acid conservation was analyzed with Clustal Omega and Consurf web servers.
 Secondary and tertiary modeling of wild-type and mutant PAH enzymes was performed using PSIPRED and I-TASSER, respectively, and 3D structures were visualized with PyMOL.
 Protein-protein interactions were explored using the STRING database, and potential pathogenic variants were identified through the Iranome Genomic Database.
 Additionally, we conducted protein-ligand docking simulations with Molegro Virtual Docker (MVD) to evaluate the structural and functional consequences of the putative pathogenic mutation (c.688G>A).
 Our analysis revealed that 80.8% of mutations occur in conserved regions, especially within the catalytic domain, with nearly half being missense mutations.
 The c.688G>A variant was identified as a putative pathogenic mutation according to the Iranome Genomic Database.
 The cohort had a consanguinity rate of 31.67%.
 Docking studies indicated that this variant results in a significant loss of a catalytic site residue in the catalytic domain.
 PCR sequencing was the most common genetic testing method, accounting for 71.5% of cases.
 This study provides insights for future functional research, genetic counseling, and the development of diagnostic tools, including a strip assay kit.